 Continue to concentrate on non-traditional modes of travel, including pedestrian, bicycle, and mass transit.
 Plans and recommendations for sidewalks, trails, and connections will be developed and the expansion and/or improvements to mass (public) transit systems will be supported.
-The area Bike/Ped Plan will be updated and will be followed to carry out capital projects - identified this spring.
-(MTPO, LENOWISCO PDC, TDOT, VDOT, DRPT, MEOC/MET, KATS, NET Trans)
+The area Bike/Ped Plan was recently adopted (February 2022) and will establish new multimodal projects.
+The plan will be updated/amended as needed.
+(MTPO, LENOWISCO PDC, TDOT, VDOT, DRPT, MET, KATS, NET Trans)